What is Synchronous Learning?

 Technical and Management Tips for Web Conferencing: NIC PDF

-Low Bandwith or Limited Connectivity: Creating a More Accessible Course for Learners: NIC PDF
+Low Bandwidth or Limited Connectivity: Creating a More Accessible Course for Learners: NIC PDF

 - NIC handout summarizing a key article on connectivity and the issues around live classes and alternatives